RoboCupatHomeSim/human-navigation-unity/README.md

 4. Click [Build].
 5. Select the "Build" folder.
 6. Type a file name (e.g. HumanNavigation) and save the file.
-(Note: For now, please ignore errors of "ReflectionTypeLoadException" in NewtonVR)

 ## How to Set Up